blue eyes! And just look at those pearly white teeth!... not too

 - The zombies in Sluggy Freelance have human intelligence and who can pass for humans... under medium/heavy zombie makeup.
 One even mentions they need to eat the tissue they want to repair/maintain for it to stay "healthy".
 So most zombies who only eat muscle go blind and deaf (and very dumb) after the first few years.

 - Justified in Unsounded with undead Duane's eyes actually being pyramic replacements.
-The eyes he was born with rotted away with the rest of his soft tissue.
+The eyes he was born with were actually stabbed out before he died.

 - Not a zombie, but He-Man arch foe Skeletor◊ can see without eyes and talk without lips or tongue.